Robert Blatchford: Legacy

 Blatchford's "love of country" themes were not a late aberration but can be found throughout his output.
 His combination of libertarianism, socialism and conservatism mark him out as one of the more original activists in English political history.
 The first Labour Chancellor of the Exchequer, Philip Snowden, said of Blatchford in his autobiography:

 In these years Mr. Blatchford gave invaluable help to Socialist propaganda.
 No man did more than he to make Socialism understood by the ordinary working man.
 His writings in them had nothing of economic abstruseness.
 He based his appeal on the principles of human justice.
 He preached Socialism as a system of industrial co-operation for the common good.
 His arguments and illustrations were drawn from facts and experiences within the knowledge of the common people.
 Socialism as he taught it was not a cold, materialistic theory, but the promise of a new life as full, sweet and noble as the world can give...Mr.
-Blatchford is still living, hale and hearty, his mental powers undiminished at the ripe age of eighty-three.
+Blatchford is still living, hale and hearty, his mental powers undiminished aged 83.
 I saw him recently, and we talked of those grand and inspiring times of forty years ago.
 Only the men who were in the Socialist movement in those days can know the great part Robert Blatchford took in making it popular, and of the personal devotion he inspired by his writings.

 The General Secretary of the Trade Union Congress from 1925 to 1946, Sir Walter Citrine, was influenced by Blatchford's writings.
 He said of Britain for the British: "I found it a cogent and reasoned argument for Socialism.
 It was written with a clearness and bite which were unusual".
 Clement Attlee also spoke of Blatchford's influence on his beliefs.
 A. J. P. Taylor said that Blatchford was "the greatest popular journalist since Cobbett".